-For any questions regarding the Data Centre or access and use of the Data Portal, please contact us at email@example.com.
+For any questions regarding the Data Centre or access and use of the Data Server, please contact us at firstname.lastname@example.org.

-The CCCA Data Portal has a CKAN-based web API.
-CKAN is an open-source data portal platform, providing data management tools facilitating publishing, sharing, search and use of data, thus making available data more accessible and retrievable.
+The CCCA Data Server has a CKAN-based web API.
+CKAN is an open-source data server platform, providing data management tools facilitating publishing, sharing, search and use of data, thus making available data more accessible and retrievable.
 The CCCA Data Store Structure describes the technical requirements, functionalities and their implementation architecture.

 The first component is the Upload module.
 Here, data can be uploaded via sftp, rsync or scp using SSH (Secure Shell) or via HTTP.
 By uploading it, the dataset is physically stored on the Data Centre infrastructure.
 This step requires an authentication, which means an institution or a person receives personalized access.
 Optionally, data shall be made available with regard to OGC standards and protocols.
 This means, for example, composition of INSPIRE conform metadata, a Web Map view Service (WMS), as well as a (INSPIRE compliant) download service (Web Coverage Service - WCS, Web Feature Service - WFS).
 Using this upload function, the user can find his uploaded datasets in a so called quarantine section.

 Describing metadata represents the second step.
 If the dataset is activated, the user is directed to the CCCA MD editor.
 When all required fields are filled in and the metadata are saved, this data appears in a “public” section.